SuperGugo/gpkg/README.md

 wget
 git
 # How to use
-just put `gug` in /usr/bin or /bin, make it executable with chmod and run `gug install/update/remove [package]` as root
+just put `gug` in /usr/bin or /bin, make it executable with chmod and run `gug install/update/remove [package]`